 Kinex is an independent living product with one mission: to design out the problems of crutches, so that users can maintain and lead an active life.
 Kinex addresses these problems through intuitive design that’s easy to use.

 Quita is a physiotherapist at a local hospital, and she spoke about how patients with crutches struggle when using stairs.
 Both the NHS and manufacturers state that you must hold onto a handrail when going up and down stairs.
 Meaning that you have to hold a pair of crutches in one hand, which a lot of patients struggle with.
-The current solution is for hospitals to give patients an extra crutch so they can leave it upstairs.
+The current solution is for hospitals to give patients an extra crutch, so they can leave one upstairs.
 This adds cost and is a makeshift solution.

 Patients have issues when it comes to stairs.
 When going up the stairs you have one hand on the handrail, another holding a crutch, so what do you do with the second crutch?
 Most patients attempt to hold both in one hand.
 Physically this can be a problem, especially amongst elderly and Arthritic patients.
 It also distracts you from the already difficult task of getting up the stairs. — Quita, Physiotherapist